Mac vs. PC: What’s Better For Video Editing?

 There’s a computer for every type of content creator, and we hope this brief overview can help you find the perfect one.

-Kevin is the Music Director at Filmpac.
+Kevin Graham is the Creative Director at Filmpac.